 The

-most significant example of civil architecture in Florence
+significant example of civil architecture in

 and one

-of the most important Mediaeval public buildings in Italy.
-Inside
+of the most important Mediaeval public buildings

-the Victory by Michelangelo and Donatello's Judith and Holofernes are
+the Victory by Michelangelo and Donatello's Judith

 especially noteworthy.